 Use the Find Definitions view to locate definitions recorded by the system with a given name.
-Firstly click on $\underline{\mathbb{B}}$ to ensure you have compiled the buffer displaying the Othello example.
-Then enter the name of the definition you are searching for in the name box and press Return or click on \checkmark to display a list of matches together with their locations.
+Firstly click on b to ensure you have compiled the buffer displaying the Othello example.
+Then enter the name of the definition you are searching for in the name box and press Return or click on t to display a list of matches together with their locations.
 Double-click on a match to display the source.
+The name box has a dropdown list of previously entered names.